 One of the great French novelists and best-known bi women of the early twentieth century, Gabrielle Sidonie Colette, is finally getting the movie she’s always deserved.
-Coming in September from the same studio that gave us Carol, we can confidently expect them not to shy away from an honest depiction of her sexuality, and to showcase this fascinating woman in all of her complexity.
+The film is set to release in 2018 from the same studio that gave us Carol, so we can confidently expect them not to shy away from an honest depiction of her sexuality and to showcase this fascinating woman in all of her complexity.
 But who was Colette, and why should you want to watch a film about her life?

 Everything began with a bad marriage.
 Colette’s first husband, Henry Gaultier Villiers, was an older man who encouraged her to write and have affairs with women.
 Her Claudine series, following a young bi woman from boarding school through marriage to affairs with women, was not only semi-autobiographical but achieved that rare thing — popular and literary acclaim at once (of course, like many successful women writers, it undoubtedly helped that she wrote under a male name).
 Though it sounds idyllic at first, especially for a time period where women had little freedom, creative, sexual, or otherwise, Villiers soon turned abusive and controlling — locking her in a room under orders to write when her work wasn’t as prolific as he would have liked.

 Eventually, Colette managed to divorce Villiers, but even then, he managed to keep the copyright to her work, leaving her with nothing to live off of.
 Most women in her situation would have had to turn to family charity to survive and felt compelled to find a new husband as quickly as possible.
 Colette turned to acting instead.